fieldtrip/website/tutorial/beamformer_lcmv.md

 ### Visualize the sensor level results (axial gradients)

-We can plot the results with the matlab plot command to get a first impressio
+We can plot the results with the MATLAB plot command to get a first impressio

 	plot(timelock.time, timelock.avg)

 {% include image src="/assets/img/tutorial/beamformer_lcmv/subjectseftimelock.png" width="400" %}

-We can additionally explore the spatiotemporal dynamics using fieldtrip interactive plotting function
+We can additionally explore the spatiotemporal dynamics using FieldTrip interactive plotting function

 	% view the results
 	cfg                    = [];